Marjan112/tenth/README.md

 is going to print 'a' in the console.

-## Quit
+## Exit

-Quit is opcode that is going to terminate program with exit code.
+Exit is opcode that is going to terminate program with exit code.
 Like this:

-    420 quit
+    420 exit

-If you want to see more, you can check the source code, sure it's a bit messy, but its not that terrible! :P
+## Sizeof

+Sizeof is opcode that is going to tell how many bytes does element have.
+For example:

+    10 sizeof

+Result is 4

+## Output the string

+Finally, i added string literals, so now you can push string onto stack.
+Like this:

+    "Hello, World!" .

+This is going to print Hello, World! in the console.